 It is clear that the sweet spot of this lens is f/4 and f/5.6 for the center and the edge of the frame.

 Diffraction is the bending of light rays as they pass over the edge of the aperture blades.
 These rays don’t converge on the sensor surface and consequently, they give a soft image.
 At wide apertures like f/2.8 or f/4, diffraction is essentially impossible to see at such small apertures.
 At smaller aperture, diffraction increases which softens the image.
 As a general rule, it’s advisable to not close down a lens aperture to the smallest available value.

 Number of aperture Blades and bokeh

-The way that out of focus areas, particularly highlights are rendered is referred to as the lens’s bokeh.
-Good and nice looking bokeh is generally having highlights that are rounded rather than having straight sides, and also the edges of these highlights should be soft and not haloed or hard-edged.
-The following photos illustrate the concept, the first photo has a hexagonal bokeh shape, the second one has a circular bokeh shape.
+The way that out-of-focus areas, particularly highlights are rendered is referred to as the lens’s bokeh.
+Good and nice-looking bokeh is generally having highlights that are rounded rather than having straight sides, and the edges of these highlights should be soft and not haloed or hard-edged.
+The following photos illustrate the concept, the first photo has a hexagonal bokeh shape, and the second one has a circular bokeh shape.

-The best results are usually seen when the diaphragm has many blades (9 being typical) or more, that produces a nearly rounded edge (to create an almost spherical opening).
+The best results are usually seen when the diaphragm has many blades (9 being typical) or more, that produce a nearly rounded edge (to create an almost spherical opening).